XPRIZE/GLEXP-Team-Chimple-maui/LOCALIZE.md

 The following steps needs to be performed to localize in a given language:

-1. **Analysis of content**: Make a complete list of the content in the local language which can be taught to a child with these games.
-Writing of additional material in the form of sentences and words for topics, stories and games in the app.
+1. **Analysis and creating of content**: Make a complete list of the content in the local language which can be taught to a child.
+Generate the content i.e. sentences and words for topics, stories and games so that it can be used in the application.
-2. **Translation**: Translate the full database consisting of tables for creating  topics, stories and games.
+2. **Translation of database**: Translate the full database consisting of tables for creating  topics, stories and games.
 3. **Images and animation**: Create new images and animation in the local language.
 4. **Final build**: With all assets prepared and added to the project, build the maui application.